shafizurRseeam/Corr-RR/ARTIFACT-EVALUATION.md

 uv pip check
 ```

 This checks dependency compatibility and reports any conflicts.
-Expected output:
+The exact number of packages and runtime may vary across platforms.
+A successful check should report that all installed packages are compatible.
+Expected output, where N and T would vary:

 ```
-Checked 108 packages in 453ms
+Checked N packages in T ms
 All installed packages are compatible
 ```